 Devil's Lake State Park

 Show off your selfie skills!
-Find a selfie stand located on the north shore about 100 yards west of The Chateau and stop for a fun photo.
+Find two selfie stands located in the park.
+One is located on the north shore about 100 yards west of The Chateau.
+Find the other at the southwest corner of the lake on Cottage Grove Rd.
+Stop for a fun photo.
 Share yours with us on Instagram using #ScenicWisconsin.

 The Wisconsin River once flowed where Devils Lake now lies.
 In its last gasp, the continental glacier blocked both ends of the river's quartzite gorge with moraine.
 The clean, blue lake and rocky bluffs it left make Devils Lake one of the most scenic spots in the state, and a great place to mountain bike.

 Has adaptive equipment available for people with mobility impairment including specialized kayaks.
 Pets are welcome in Wisconsin State Parks but must be on a leash and under control at all times.
 Certain areas may be off-limits to pets.
 Visit our website for more details.

 Choose Your List(s)

 - Disabled Access

 - Adventure Sports Activities